Expanding the BUniverse

 BU’s new video-sharing Web site wants you

-In the video, watch Ben Agoes, a lead designer for New Media, demonstrate how to upload your videos from YouTube to the new bu.edu/buniverse in less than 60 seconds.
+In the video above, Ben Agoes, a lead designer for New Media, demonstrates how to upload your videos from YouTube to the new bu.edu/buniverse in less than 60 seconds.

-The site, which launched in April, is the product of a yearlong collaboration between BU’s New Media and Information Services & Technology departments.
-Their aim: corral BU-related content from around the Web — from BU Today videos to taped School of Medicine lectures to student video blogs on YouTube — in a single, easy-to-use place.
+The site, which launches today, is the product of a yearlong collaboration between BU’s New Media and Information Services & Technology departments.
+Their ambitious aim: corral BU-related content from around the Web — from BU Today videos to taped School of Medicine lectures to student vlogs on YouTube — in a single, easy-to-use place.

 Ultimately, creators say, the success of BUniverse is in the hands of users.
 Anyone with an active BU log-in and Kerberos password can upload videos and comment on existing videos.